 Thoughts are turning to Christmas and, if I could, I’d be heading to Europe to soak up some authentic yuletide atmosphere in a traditional Christmas market.
 Lebkuchen biscuits, Glühwein and schnapps spring to mind and with them my Lebkuchen recipe.

-Gin has long been my tipple of choice so I was delighted to find out this week that there’s a whole day devoted to everything gin. #WorldGinDay happens each year in June and began in 2009 (why did that take so long?).
-There are over 70 gin inspired events planned worldwide.
+Gin has long been my tipple of choice so I was delighted to find out this week that there’s a whole day devoted to everything gin.
+World Gin Day happens each year in June and began in 2009.
+Why did that take so long?
+There are hundreds of gin inspired events planned worldwide.